Borrower Resources

 Borrower Defense to Repayment is a program through the Department of Education that stipulates that your federal student loans can be discharged (forgiven) if your school engaged in activity that violated state laws, such as giving you false or inflated graduation and job placement rates.

-Per our legal guidance, BDTR is the only program that will allow Borrowers a reprieve from the burden of federal student loans taken out to attend scam schools.
+Currently, BDTR is the only program that will allow Borrowers a reprieve from the burden of federal student loans taken out to attend scam schools.
 Critically, it may also help set a precedent to pursue legal action against repaying our private loan as well.

-BDTR : 855-279-6207
+BDTR HOTLINE: 855-279-6207

 Applying for BDTR